 This policy is monitored on a day-to-day basis by the Head Teacher, who reports to governors on request about the effectiveness of the policy.

 This anti-bullying policy is the governors’ responsibility, and they review its effectiveness annually.
-They do this by examining the school’s antibullying records and by discussion with the Head Teacher.
+They do this by examining the school’s anti-bullying records and by discussion with the Head Teacher.
 Governors analyse information for patterns of people, places or groups.
 They look out in particular for racist bullying, or bullying directed at children with disabilities or special educational needs.

 This policy will be reviewed at least annually.